Bachelor of Science in Business Administration

 - Satisfy the University's Global Perspectives requirement

-After your first year is complete, we urge all business students to gain the valuable, real-world experience only an internship can offer.
+After your first year in the BSBA program is complete, we urge all business students to gain the valuable, real-world experience only an internship can offer.
 Past students have interned with Fortune 500 companies, hockey foundations, religious charities, music companies, and many others.